Joseph Wenzel I of Liechtenstein

 Josef Wenzel I (Josef Wenzel Lorenz; 9 August 1696 – 10 February 1772), often referred to as just Wenzel, was the Prince of Liechtenstein between 1712 and 1718, and 1748 and 1772, as well as regent of Liechtenstein between 1732 and 1745.
 He first succeeded his distant cousin Hans-Adam I, even though he was not next in line.
 The actual heir was his uncle Anton Florian, who was not very popular among the family.
-Therefore Hans-Adam chose Josef Wenzel as his heir.
+Therefore, Hans-Adam chose Josef Wenzel as his heir.
 He later decided to hand over the Principality in exchange for his getting the Dominion of Rumburk in 1718.
-Thirty years later he inherited Liechtenstein again after his nephew Prince Johann Nepomuk Karl died without male issue.
-As a military figure, Wenzel is known for his command of the Austrians at the Battle of Piacenza (War of the Austrian Succession).
+30 years later, he inherited Liechtenstein again after his nephew Prince Johann Nepomuk Karl died without male issue.
+As a military figure, Wenzel is known for his command of the Austrians at the Battle of Piacenza (War of the Austrian Succession) and also for the reorganization of the Austrian artillery with the new "Liechtenstein artillery system".

 Biography

 Born in 1696 at Prague, Josef Wenzel was the eldest son of Prince Philipp Erasmus of Liechtenstein (11 September 1664 – 13 January 1704) and Countess Christina Theresa von Löwenstein-Wertheim-Rochefort (12 October 1665 – 14 April 1730).
 He was a great-grandnephew of Karl, the first Prince of Liechtenstein.
 In 1712, he succeeded his distant cousin Hans-Adam I, as the Prince of Liechtenstein, even though he was not next in line.
 The actual heir was his uncle Anton Florian, who was not very popular among the family.
 Hans-Adam therefore chose Josef Wenzel as his heir, but in 1718 the latter negotiated with Anton Florian and swapped the County of Vaduz and the Lordship of Schellenberg in exchange for the Dominion of Rumburk.
 He also married Anton Florian's daughter Anna Maria Antonie, who was Wenzel's cousin.
 A year later the two dominions were united into the new Principality of Liechtenstein, headed by Anton Florian.
 Joseph Wenzel then enjoyed a long life of military successes.
 He was primarily a general and was a very successful campaigner.
 His first venture was in 1717, when he fought against the Ottoman Turks in the Austro-Turkish War, alongside famed military commander Prince Eugene of Savoy.

 In 1725, Joseph Wenzel became inhaber (proprietor) of Dragoon Regiment Nr.
 2, succeeding the previous inhaber, Johann Peter von Saint-Amour.
 He would remain proprietor until his death in 1772.
 The next inhaber was his nephew Franz Joseph I, Prince of Liechtenstein.
 On 27 November 1733, Joseph Wenzel was promoted Generalfeldwachtmeister and on 30 May 1734, he was elevated in rank to Feldmarschall-Leutnant.
 Promotion to General of the Cavalry occurred on 2 March 1739 and promotion to Field Marshal came on 12 May 1745.